HYAllStars/why-types/PITCHME.md

 ## Example: screenshot of your handwritten slide

+these can appear inside a slide, like this

 ![](assets/img/01_gradual_compiler.jpg)

 ---

-## Example: handwritten notes as a full slide
+## Example: handwritten slide

-will appear on the very next slide...
+or as the entire slide... (as you'll see on the next slide)

 ---?image=assets/img/01_gradual_compiler.jpg